viamrobotics/docs/docs/components/gantry.md

 ## Configuration

-### Single-Axis Gantry Attributes
+### Attributes of a Single-Axis Gantry

-The attributes are configured as such for a single-axis gantry:
+For a single-axis gantry, the attributes for configuration are:

 <table>
   <tr>